-DOE, ORNL Announce Opportunity to Define Future of High-Performance Computing
+DOE, ORNL announce opportunity to define future of High-Performance Computing

 Because of the emphasis on extreme-scale application workflows, overall time to solution is also an important consideration.
 The focus of this program will be on open-source and sustainable software technologies for extreme scale HPC systems and the development of techniques necessary to support emerging workloads of integrated facilities across the DOE landscape.

-“New Frontiers comes at a critical moment in high-performance computing,” said Ashley Barker, Oak Ridge Leadership Computing Facility program director and Exascale Computing Project deputy director at ORNL.
+“New Frontiers comes at a critical moment in high-performance computing,” said Ashley Barker, OLCF program director and Exascale Computing Project deputy director at ORNL.
 “We have an exciting opportunity to take advantage of the incredible portfolio of applications and technologies created and enabled by the Exascale Computing Project.
 With New Frontiers, we want to translate those advancements to benefit next-generation systems.”

 New Frontiers seeks to fund new and/or accelerated R&D of technologies targeted for productization in the 5- to 10-year timeframe and includes a 40% cost share option.
 The period of performance for any subcontract resulting from this RFP will be two years.

-The RFP is being managed by UT-Battelle LLC, which operates ORNL on behalf of the DOE.
+The RFP is being managed by UT-Battelle LLC, which operates Oak Ridge National Laboratory on behalf of the Department of Energy.

 Funding for the RFP is being provided by the DOE Office of Science’s Advanced Scientific Computing Research Program.